-A sham contracting arrangement is where an employer misrepresents an employee’s relationship as an independent contracting arrangement to avoid being accountable for employee entitlements.
-A sham contracting arrangement, however, is illegal and prohibited under the Fair Work Act 2009 (Cth).
+There may be times when an employer misrepresents an employee’s relationship as an independent contracting arrangement to avoid being accountable for employee entitlements.
+This is referred to as a sham contracting arrangement and is illegal and prohibited under the Fair Work Act 2009 (Cth).

 Fair Work Act 2009

 - Misrepresent to an employee (or a person who the employer proposes to employ) that the individual’s employment is a ‘contract for services’ and will perform work as an independent contractor;